Seasonal Outdoor Watering Restrictions

 What time is my garbage picked up?

 Pick up times can and do vary from week to week depending on substitute drivers, traffic, equipment problems, or route changes.
-Therefore it is important to put your garbage and recycling out the night before or by 6 a.m. so the driver does not miss your carts.
-There is a return trip fee of $17.61 for late set outs, so make sure to get your cans out on time!
+Therefore it is important to put your garbage and recycling out the night before or by 6 a.m. the day of service so the driver does not miss your carts.
+There is a return trip fee of $19.53 for late set outs, so make sure to get your cans out on time!
 If your garbage or recycling can was missed, please call Victorville Disposal at (760) 245-8607 for assistance.

 What do I do with yard waste?

-At the present time, the City of Victorville does not have a separate yard waste/green waste collection program.
-Therefore any yard waste should be placed in your regular green trash cart.
+At the present time, the City of Victorville does not have a separate yard waste/green waste collection program for residents.
+Therefore any yard waste should be placed in your regular trash cart.
+(Note: Trash carts in Victorville are either black or green.)

-The City has arranged for free disposal of greenwaste for City of Victorville residents at a local composting company, American Organics, located on Shay Road in Victorville.
-Call AO at 760-246-7946 for information on hours and materials accepted.
-You will need to provide proof of current City residency.
+As an alternative to disposing of garden trimming in the trash, you can drop off garden trimmings for free.
+The City has arranged for free disposal of greenwaste for City of Victorville residents at a local composting company, Victor Valley Compost, located on 17888 E. Abbey Lane in Victorville.
+Call 760-955-8615 for information on hours and materials accepted.
+You will need to provide proof of current City residency, including a valid photo ID and a recent utility bill showing your service address.
 This free service is for residents only—no free disposal for businesses.
 No commercial vehicles.
 See flier here.

-If you are a landscaping contractor, you can dispose of greenwaste for a fee at American Organics.
-Call 760-246-7946 for info on fees.
-You can also haul greenwaste to the County landfill where it will be chipped up into mulch.
-Fees apply at the landfill.
-Call San Bernardino County at 1-800-722-8004 for details.
+If you are a landscaping contractor, you can dispose of greenwaste for a fee at Victor Valley Compost.
+Call 760-241-1284 for info on fees.

 The City also encourages residents to compost leaves and other yard waste.
 Composting is easy, doesn’t create bad odors, and will provide you with a useful soil conditioner for your garden.
 Fruit and vegetable scraps from your kitchen can also be composted.
 Call the City of Victorville Recycling Program at (760) 955-8615 for free brochures.